MassimilianoSartore/QuizReaderAndGenerator/README.md

 > **Last version:**  v0.1.2

 ## 💡Introduction
-App delevoped for the final 7.3 exam
+App developed for the final 7.3 exam

 This app is a Quiz reader and generator, that means you can create a quiz and share it with other people